Placement and Advisory Examinations

 Chemistry 1a/b is a two-semester sequence, which covers chemical principles, quantitative laboratory techniques, and elementary statistics.
 Although high school work in the sciences is not required as preparation for Chemistry 1 a/b, it is highly recommended.
 Because a command of algebra, geometry, and solving word problems is essential for success in chemistry, students planning to enroll in Chemistry 1 a/b must take the Quantitative Skills Advisory Examination to appraise their mathematical and problem-solving preparation for the sciences and mathematics.
 This exercise covers only high school mathematics with emphasis on simple word problems.
 Because many important quantities such as the equilibrium constant and pH have logarithmic relationships, the examination has a few questions on logarithms.
 Please note that students taking this exam are not allowed to use external sources of information or calculators.
 The Quantitative Skills Advisory Examination is administered online in late June.

 Chemistry 51 is an accelerated, one-semester course in general chemistry.
 The course is intended for those students with strong preparation in high school mathematics and science.
 Students who have completed advanced placement chemistry or the equivalent are strongly encouraged to consider Chemistry 51.
 The student who completes Chemistry 51 satisfies the concentration requirements in general chemistry in one semester.
 Chemistry 51 will cover the following topics: ionic equilibrium, atomic structure, chemical bonding, transition-metal complexes, chemical thermodynamics, chemical kinetics, statistics, and the use of computer spreadsheets.
-Students planning to enroll in Chemistry 51 must have taken at least two years of high school chemistry.
+Students planning to enroll in Chemistry 51 must have taken at least two years of high school chemistry and/or have a score of 4 or 5 on the Chemistry AP Examination.
 In addition, we highly recommend that students enrolling in Chemistry 51 will have completed a year of high school physics.
 They must also take and pass the Chemistry 51 Placement Examination administered during Orientation.
-AP/IB credit does not guarantee enrollment in Chemistry 51; all students who wish to enroll in Chemistry 51 must take the placement examination.
+AP/IB credit does not guarantee enrollment in Chemistry 51.
 This examination does include chemistry and the use of calculators is encouraged.
-A sample placement examination and information relevant to the course can be found at:

 One course credit towards graduation is given for a 4 or 5 on the Chemistry AP Examination as long as the limit of two AP credits has not been exceeded.
 However, a student cannot obtain course credit from both AP work in chemistry and completion of Chemistry 1 A/B. In any event, the AP score in chemistry is listed on the student’s transcript.